Search

 Newsletter sign-up

-Mass MoCA Instagram Mass MoCA Facebook Mass MoCA Twitter
+Mass MoCA Instagram Mass MoCA Facebook Mass MoCA YouTube

-LOGIN ABOUT HOST EVENTS / OFFICE SPACE PRIVACY POLICY
+LOGIN ABOUT HOST EVENTS / OFFICE SPACE PRIVACY POLICY Consent Policy

-It is with gratitude and humility that we acknowledge that the Massachusetts Museum of Contemporary Art (MASS MoCA) rests on the ancestral homelands of the Muhheaconneok or Mohican people (People of the Waters That Are Never Still) and the Wabanaki peoples.
-Despite tremendous hardship in being forcibly relocated from these lands by Dutch, English, and US colonizers, today the Muhheaconneok or Mohican community resides in Wisconsin and is known as the Stockbridge-Munsee Community The Wabanaki Confederacy, also known as The People of the Dawnland, include the Mi’kmaq, Maliseet, Passamaquoddy, Penobscot, and Abenaki Nations, who are indigenous to the lands with the English placenames Maine, Vermont, northwestern Massachusetts, and parts of Canada, and continue to reside in these areas.
-We pay honor and respect to these ancestors past and present as we commit to building a more inclusive and equitable space for all.
+It is with gratitude and humility that we acknowledge that we are learning, speaking, and gathering on the ancestral homelands of the Muhheaconneok, Mohican people or Munsee Lenape people, who are the indigenous peoples of this land.
+Despite tremendous hardship in being forced from here, today their community resides in Wisconsin and is known as the Stockbridge-Munsee Community.
+We pay honor and respect to their ancestors past and present as we commit to building a more inclusive and equitable space for all.
 More information can be found here.

 MASS MoCA